Jimmy Chérizier: September–November 2022 Varreux fuel terminal blockade

 Initially, Chérizier demanded the resignation of President and Prime Minister Ariel Henry as conditions for the end of the blockade.
 After Henry requested foreign military aid to end the blockade, Chérizier changed his demands, to receive amnesty for arrest warrants issued for crimes allegedly committed by himself and other G9 members.

-In an interview, Jean Rebel Dorcénat of the Haitian government's National Commission for Disarmament, Demobilization and Reintegration (CNDDR) said that the G9 also demanded government positions within Ariel Henry's cabinet.
+In an interview, Jean Rebel Dorcénat of the Haitian government's National Commission for Disarmament, Demobilization and Reintegration said that the G9 also demanded government positions within Henry's cabinet.
 After negotiations with Henry, the G9 ended the blockade in November.

 2024 unrest

 In March 2024, Chérizier claimed responsibility for orchestrating attacks that led to the escape of over 4,700 inmates from Haiti's two largest prisons and killed around a dozen people.
 Francisco Uribe, one of the few detainees who chose not to leave prison, said in a video posted to social media that "They are massacring people indiscriminately inside the cells".
-The prison attacks were followed by the storming of Toussaint Louverture International Airport in Port-au-Prince, which was repelled by security.
-Chérizier stated that the goal was to capture Haiti's police chief and government ministers and prevent Prime Minister Ariel Henry's return to Haiti.
+The prison attacks were followed by the storming of Toussaint Louverture International Airport, which was repelled by security.
+Chérizier stated that the goal was to capture Haiti's police chief and government ministers and to prevent Henry's return to Haiti.

-The Associated Press reported that the G9 Family and affiliated gangs controlled around 80% of the capital city and were launching coordinated attacks on "once unthinkable targets like the Central Bank".
+The Associated Press reported that the gangs controlled around 80% of the capital city and were launching coordinated attacks on "once unthinkable targets like the Central Bank".
 A state of emergency was declared on 3 March.
-Amid the growing unrest, Chérizier declared former Haitian dictator François Duvalier as an inspiration and warned that if the international community continued supporting the unelected Ariel Henry, a full-scale civil war would be inevitable.
+Amid the growing unrest, Chérizier declared former Haitian dictator François Duvalier as an inspiration and warned that if the international community continued supporting the unelected Henry, a full-scale civil war would be inevitable.
 On 12 March, Henry yielded to the pressure and declared his resignation.
-By this point, Chérizier was described by certain journalists as a "warlord" and one of the most powerful figures in Haiti; however, he declared in television interviews that he was currently not interested in becoming President of Haiti.
+By this point, Chérizier was described by certain journalists as a "warlord" and one of the most powerful figures in Haiti; however, he declared in television interviews that he was currently not interested in becoming president of Haiti.

 In an October 2024 interview with the journalist Michael Deibert, Chérizier asked for the Kenyan-led "multinational force to leave the country, because it is a group of invaders who just came under the orders of the United States, Canada, and France.
 They have not come to solve the country's problems."